 - Meanwhile, prepare the fillings.
-Beat together the softened mascarpone with cream cheese, 2 tablespoon granulated sugar, egg yolk, and vanilla bean paste in a medium bowl until well combined.
+Beat together the softened mascarpone with cream cheese, 2 tablespoons granulated sugar, egg yolk, and vanilla bean paste in a medium bowl until well combined.

 - Peel and dice enough peaches to yield 2 cups.
 Gently toss the peaches with the cornstarch and brown sugar in a medium bowl.
 Let sit for 10 minutes.

 - Lightly dust a clean work counter with flour.
 Roll out the pie dough until it's ⅛ inch thick.
 Cut out 3 ½-inch round circles with a biscuit counter.
 Place 1 tablespoon of the cream cheese filling in the center of half of the circles followed by 1 tablespoon of the peaches.
 Try not to add too much of the liquid from the peaches or the pastry can get soggy.

 - Place a cut circle dough on top of the filled ones and use a fork to seal the edges.
 Place on a lined baking sheet and repeat with the remaining dough.
 Keep the pies in the fridge while the oil heats.

 - Preheat frying oil to 350 degrees F.

-- Combine 2 tablespoon sugar with 1 teaspoon cinnamon in a small bowl.
+- Combine 2 tablespoons sugar with 1 teaspoon cinnamon in a small bowl.